aeberhard21/fintool/Readme.md

 ### Importing Data
 Data can be imported using CSV files.
 Examples are provided with [`examples`](examples).
 The application will not accept headers but they are included as means to identify the expected format of the data.
 Furthermore, a series of utility application is provided with [`utils`].
 These applications demonstrate how to translate a financial institution's proprietary format into the definition expected by the applicaiton.
 This structure is defined [`shared_lib::LedgerEntry`](shared_lib/src/lib.rs#L14-L24)

+Additionally, Open Financial Exchange (OFX and limited support for QFX) files can be imported using the [`ofx2fin`](utils/ofx2fin) application.
+This produces a CSV in the format of the previously described structure.

 ## Compiling the Source
 The application is designed to support two methods of entry: a Tui-based applicaiton using the Ratatui crate and a terminal-based application.
 They can be built in the following ways